webdevigner/docs.mk.nl/docs/Tailscale/Set-up Guide Tailscale.md

    sudo tailscale up
    ```
 4. **Log in** with your Tailscale account or create a new one.
-5. **Accept the invite link** by clicking the link provided in your email or message.
+5. **Accept the invite link** by clicking the link provided in your email or message. (see step 3 Below)

 ---